AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ![See the approximate number of assets without filtering search results in search facets.](assets/asset_search_results_in_facets_filters.png)

-*Figure: See the approximate number of assets without filtering search results in search facets.*
+*Figure: See the approximate number of assets without filtering search results in search facets*

 ## Understand search results and behavior {#searchbehavior}